wix-incubator/obsidian/README.md

 // Dependencies are injected from ApplicationGraph export default injectHook(usePress, ApplicationGraph);

-// Now that exported the injected hook, we can use it in a component without needed so provide it's dependencies manually const Component = () => (
+// Now that we exported the injected hook, we can use it in a component without the needed so provide its dependencies manually const Component = () => (
   // No need to specify dependencies as they are injected automatically const { onClick } = useButtonClick();